 During this recent period of relatively low flaring, (2005-2010), 2007 had the greatest flaring because of a significant maintenance event (mid-cycle turnaround) that was conducted in which a significant number of refinery units were shutdown, maintained, and restarted.
+2010 had greater flare volume than recent historical flaring due to a refinery-wide turnaround that began at the end of 2010 and continued into 2011.

-The higher average rates of flaring in 1999 and in 2004 correspond to major refinerywide maintenance events (turnaround), in which essentially all refinery units were shutdown, maintained, and restarted.
-Again, the refinery's recent operations demonstrate a reduction (from an average of 1.35 to 0.
-98 mmscfd) in flaring emissions from 1999 to 2004.
+The higher average rates of flaring in 1999, 2004, and 2011 correspond to major refinery-wide maintenance events (turnaround), in which essentially all refinery units were shutdown, maintained, and restarted.
+Again, the refinery's recent operations demonstrate a reduction (from an average of 1.35 to 0.98 to 0.88 mmscfd) in flaring emissions from 1999 to 2004 to 2011.

 Figure 0-2 presents annual average flare emissions for the North, South, and Acid Gas Flares at the Benicia Refinery.
 For each year, methane, non-methane, and sulfur dioxide emissions are presented based on flare monitoring as required by BAAQMD Regulation 12-11.
 Since this regulation when into effect in late 2003, flare emissions data is presented from 2004 to present.
-For 2010, the emissions estimates are based on the average emissions for the first six months of the year.
+For 2011, the flare vent gas volume and emissions estimates are based on the average emissions for the first six months of the year.